 Prominent Hips - Idiopathic Scoliosis

-A left Prominent Hip compensates for a primary right Thoracic Curve and conversely, a right Prominent Hip, likewise, compensates for a primary left Lumbar Curve.
-In the latter case, it's quite common for a secondary right Thoracic curve to manifest itself, and together with the right Prominent Hip, compensate for the primary left Lumbar curve.
+A left prominent hip compensates for a primary right thoracic curve and conversely, a right prominent hip likewise compensates for a primary left lumbar curve.
+And, In the latter case, it's quite common for a secondary right thoracic curve to manifest itself together with the right prominent hip, to compensate for the primary left lumbar curve.

 Patients (1) and (2) displayed below have a primary right Thoracic curve categorized as severe and very severe respectively.
 In each case their Thoracic curve is compensated by a left Prominent Hip, which is also elevated and higher than the right.
 Despite the fact both patients weight bear through their right leg, the side of the Thoracic curve, neither have a physical leg length discrepancy.